infojunkie/MantisBT-Slack/README.md

 # Setup
+* The `master` branch requires Mantis 2.0.x, while the `master-1.2.x` branch works for Mantis 1.2.x.
 * Extract this repo to your *Mantis folder/plugins/Slack*.
 * On the Slack side, add a new "Incoming Webhooks" integration and note the URL that Slack generates for you.
 * On the MantisBT side, access the plugin's configuration page and fill in your Slack webhook URL.